MikeAxtell/ShortStack/README.md

 - `--outdir OUTDIR` : Specify the name of the directory that will be created for the results.
     - default: `ShortStack_[time]`, where `[time]` is the Unix time stamp according to the system when the run began.
 - `--autotrim` : This is strongly recommended **when supplying untrimmed reads via `--readfile`**.
 The `autotrim` method automatically infers the 3' adapter sequence of the untrimmed reads, and the uses that to coordinate read trimming.
 However, do **not** use `--autotrim` if your input reads have already been trimmed!
+    - Note: `autotrim` currently assumes your library strategy generated reads where nucleotide 1 of the read is the first biological / sRNA-derived nucleotide, and the 3' adapter starts immediately after the last sRNA nucleotide.
+It further assumes there are no random nucleotides (Ns) in the 3' adapter sequence.
+If your data do not meet these assumptions you cannot use `--autotrim`.
+Instead, remove your adapters by other appropriate methods and input the trimmed reads using `--readfile` *without* option `--autotrim`.
     - Note: mutually exclusive with `--adapter`.
 - `--threads THREADS` : Set the number of threads to use.
 More threads = faster completion.
     - default: 1